 For example, there is a $1,000 USD sublimit for jewelry and fine art items, and an $800 USD sublimit for cash.
 When sub-limit amounts are insufficient to cover your higher value items, you may still be able to purchase additional coverage, to make up the difference, by adding a special coverage endorsement to your policy.
 (Learn more about endorsements.)
 These high value items must be listed individually on the policy in order to be covered for amounts greater than the policy’s sublimit amounts.
-And the approval process will require additional documentation, like appraisals or receipts, confirming the item values.
+The approval process also requires additional documentation, like appraisals or receipts, confirming item values.

 *File All Risk

 File All Risk refers to losses sustained by the piece of real property arising from any of the following:

 - Certain acts committed by persons taking part in stoppages, strikes, labor related disturbances, rallies, civil commotion, rebellion, etc.

 - Impact of aircraft or of objects falling from it.